Lecturer: Dr. Judith Saurer

 The Nobel prize winners, David Card, Joshua Angrist, and Guido Imbens have developed a statistical toolkit to answer these questions.
 These causal analysis methods require curiosity to find settings that resemble the experimental ideal – so called natural experiments – and creativity to find the appropriate data.
 With a natural experiment and the appropriate data at hand the methods to be employed to provide causal answers to interesting and relevant questions are straight forward.

 In this seminar, students shall be acquainted with the intuition and the theory of the state-of-the-art causal analysis methods and familiarize themselves with these methods by working hands-on.
 The seminar will consist of theoretical lectures (5 in total) and a series of case studies where students will replicate original work by the Nobel prize winners in their early years.
-Students are expected to hand in their code (either in Stata or in R) by May 31, 2022!
+Students are expected to hand in their code (either in Stata or in R)!

 The Chair of Labour Economics supervises Master's theses in the area of labour, education, and migration economics.
 Topics usually relate to actual policy concerns, examples are discrimination, early child development, education, integration of immigrants, labour supply, peer effects, just to name a few.
 Theses should be of empirical nature using either primary or secondary data.
 The thesis can be written either in German or English.
 For more information regarding the formal and content-related structure of the thesis, see: Thesis Guideline